EU presented with ‘first-ever’ action plan to combat antisemitism

 It added that “strengthening the collaboration with Israel and the US in countering antisemitism worldwide” could play a large role, adding that “condemning systematically antisemitic remarks publicly at international forums such as the UN.”

-Meanwhile, November’s CNN poll also found that one in twenty Europeans surveyed knew nothing or very little about the Holocaust, especially among those aged between 18 to 34.
+Meanwhile, November’s CNN poll also found that one in 20 Europeans surveyed knew nothing or very little about the Holocaust, especially among those aged between 18 to 34.

 Such concerns prompted the action plan to include suggestions that will ensure the EU and its Member States properly address Holocaust education and remembrance in the next MFF, and that “support for projects currently funded through the remembrance strand of the Europe for Citizens Programme is increased.”